edicoehf/beidnakerfi/backend/README.md

 `api/departments/:id/cheques/`

 + `[GET]` Returns a list of all cheques belonging to the specified Department.
+    * Filters by seller field for users in seller organization
+    * Filters by user.organization for superusers in buyer organization
     * Further supports `cheques/:id/` endpoint and all cheque actions.

 ### Clients